 I walk along the long road from Lednice to Valtice.
 It’s about 7 kilometres and takes me more than an hour (there is a bus that connects the two that I probably should have taken).

 The largest nearby city is Brno and you may find it more convenient to stay there.
-However, there are some wonderful places in Lednice and Valtice to spend the night, if you prefer.
+However, there are some wonderful places in Lednice and Valtice, if you prefer.

 If you’re looking for a comfortable budget option, I would suggest Koleje Zamecek.